Isometric embeddings into $C(K)$-spaces doing stable phase retrieval: A simplification of the question

 It should be noticed that an elementary example of embeddings that preserve SPR subspaces are precisely lattice embeddings (that is, those that preserve lattice operations).
 Indeed, suppose that $T:X\to Y$ is a lattice isometric embedding between two Banach lattices $X$ and $Y$, and let $E$ be a subspace of $X$ which does $C$-SPR.
 Then, for every $x,y\in E$, we have

-and hence $T(E)$ does $C\|T\|$-SPR in $Y$.
+and hence $T(E)$ does $C\|T\|\|T^{-1}\|$-SPR in $Y$.

 Although in general the condition $K^{(\alpha)}\neq\varnothing$ does not guarantee the existence of a lattice isometric embedding of $C[1,\omega^\alpha]$ into $C(K)$ (see \Cref{rem: counterexample non-existence lattice isomorphic embedding}), we will show in \Cref{prop: implication K_alpha copy of Comegaalpha} that it is still possible to construct a \emph{nice} isometric embedding, in the sense that it preserves SPR subspaces.
-The crucial property of these \emph{nice} embeddings will be condition $(*)$ of the following proposition.
+The crucial property of these \emph{nice} embeddings will be property \eqref{property *} from the following proposition.